rodri0001/rodri0001/README.md

 <p><strong>About</strong></p>
 <p>Hello, I'm Hakan

 13+ years of experienced backend developer.
 I have specialized in intranet applications and have worked with various technologies and methodologies during this time.
-Below are the main technologies and methodologies I have experience with:
+Below are the main technologies and methodologies I have experience with

 **Microservices:** I specialize in developing modular and scalable services.